realswikarrr/share-u/README.md

 ` You will need to create database in planetscale to be able to run this app`

 Please star this repo if you end up using this project ⭐

-# Further Improvement

-I will be making performance improvements in upcoming days